Introduction

 Figure 6.
 US vs EU comparison for IVD assays

 The EU framework centers around the medical purpose of the assay and risk assessment based on the assay use.
 A key difference between the US and EU systems is the classification of a companion diagnostic (CDx).
-In the US, CDx may be classified as either Class II or Class II devices.
+In the US, CDx may be classified as either Class II or Class III devices.
 In the EU, they are uniformly classified as Class C devices under the In Vitro Diagnostic Regulation (IVDR).
 The regulatory authority in the EU is the notified body, whereas in the US, it is the FDA.

 If the assay has a medical purpose in a clinical trial, it requires an Annex XIV submission to the national competent authority and ethics committee approval prior to use in the clinical trial in each EU country where samples are being collected for testing.
 This requirement for country-specific submissions often adds complexity to the regulatory landscape due to local country requirements and the method of submission, ranging from electronic portals to traditional mail or even hand-delivered documents.